jrheard/blog/_drafts/hypothesis-and-pexpect.md

 [Pexpect][pexpect] is a library that lets you start a program, feed it as many lines of input as you want, and read as many lines of output as you want.

-Here's how to use pexpect to operate the password-checker program you saw earlier:
+Here's how to use pexpect to operate the password-checker program you saw earlier[^1]:

 <textarea class="hidden">
 def get_checker_output(password, checker):